 1. Show a series of steps in a process

 Sometimes a seemingly simple process has a lot of steps.
-GIFs are the perfect way to explain an onscreen process quickly, without having to list all the steps out in text form.
+GIFs are the perfect way to explain an onscreen process quickly, without having to list all the steps in text form.

 2. Show cause and effect